Spring Tides and Neap Tides

 The moon then rotates back to the new moon position.
 Starting this cycle all over again.

 This is pretty cool stuff.
 Now, you can walk outside at night, and based on the shape of the moon you can tell what is going on in the ocean.

-Neap tides occur when the sun, moon, and earth form a right angle, and this causes the regular high tides and low tides to become much lower than usual.
-A neap tide will always comes about seven days after a spring tide.
+Neap tides occur when the sun, moon, and Earth form a right angle, and this causes the regular high tides and low tides to become much lower than usual.
+A neap tide will always come about seven days after a spring tide.

-I hope this this video has been helpful.
+I hope that this video has been helpful.

 If you enjoyed it then be sure to give us a thumbs up, and subscribe to our channel for further videos.